|Birth: ||Dec. 15, 1949|

 A veteran is someone who at one point in their life wrote a blank check made payable in full to "The United States of America" - for an amount up to and including their very life!
 Author unknown.

 JACOB B. BABIN: Beloved - Son, Brother, Patriot & Friend was KILLED IN ACTION in Vietnam - Jake was only 21 years old.

 Jake was a wonderful son, brother and friend.
-The day before he died, Jake made a statement to Larry, one of our buddies and he said; "I don't think I'm going to make it"!
+The day before he died, Jake made a statement to Larry, one of his buddies and said; "I don't think I'm going to make it"!
 Jake was right in his premonition.
-Jake served his country with honor in the US Army, Company A - 504th MP Battalion - 18th Military Police Brigade based in Phu Bai - I Corps, South Vietnam.
+Jake served his country with genuine honor in the US Army, Company A - 504th MP Battalion - 18th Military Police Brigade based in Phu Bai - I Corps, South Vietnam.